10 Fun augmented reality apps for teachers to use in the classroom

 2. Interactive wall

-You can do the same, but with images of your school’s courses.
-Ask your teachers and their students to make a video of what they are learning during this course.
-Then add it as a “layer” on the image of the course.
-This way, new students and parents know what this school has to offer in a fun way!
+You can do the same with images representing your school’s courses.
+Ask teachers and students to make a video showing what they are learning in that course.
+Then upload the images and videos to Blippar Studio, creating an AR “layer” over each course image.
+This allows new students and parents to explore what your school has to offer in a fun, interactive way.

 3. Discover the world